openlilylib/stylesheets/documentation/stylesheets.md

 the span application type.
 If the span includes a single or post-event music expression this expression itself becomes the span's anchor.
 In a sequential music expression the *first* element inside will be considered, and if that happens to be a chord the first note event inside that will be taken.

-A *reference* to that anchor object is stored in the span's `'anchor` music property, and whenever you encounter a “span music” you can access the anchor through `(ly:music-property <music> 'anchor)` (with `<music>` being a reference to the whole music expression).
+If the music has “elements” (as do sequential music and single chords) a *reference* to that anchor object is stored in the span's `'anchor` music property, otherwise the music expression itself is considered the anchor.

+\ollFuncdef{get-anchor}{music}{}

+Whenever a “span music” is encountered its anchor can be obtained by the
+\option{(get-anchor <music>)} function.
+This returns the anchor object, either the first element or the expression itself.

 \ollMargin{Span Annotations}

 Also upon creation of a span a *span annotation* is generated, which essentially is a Scheme association list.
-This annotation is attached to the anchor as the `'span-annotation` music property and can therefore be accessed using `ly:music-property anchor 'span-annotation` like the anchor before.
+This annotation is attached to the anchor as the `'span-annotation` music property and can therefore be accessed using \option{(ly:music-property (get-anchor music) 'span-annotation)`.

 The span annotation is populated by a number of properties determined automatically, plus all attributes given in the \cmd{with \{\}} block.
 These